srevn/kqexec/README.md

 ### Environment Variables

-In addition to command placeholders, kqexec automatically sets environment variables that provide rich context about the event:
+In addition to command placeholders, kqexec can optionally set environment variables that provide context about the event.
+To enable this feature, add `environment = true` (or `env_vars = true`) to your watch configuration:

-- `KQ_EVENT_TYPE` : Event type (CONTENT, STRUCTURE, METADATA)
+- `KQ_EVENT_TYPE` : Event type (STRUCTURE, CONTENT, METADATA)
 - `KQ_TRIGGER_PATH` : Full path where the event occurred
 - `KQ_WATCH_NAME` : Name of the watch from the configuration
 - `KQ_WATCH_PATH` : Base path being monitored